SESYNC-ci/online-data-lesson/docs/_slides/rdbms.md

 ===

-The following commands prepare Python to connect to a database-in-a-file, and creates empty tables in the database if they do not already exist (i.e. it is safe to re-run after you have populated the database).
+The following commands prepare Python to connect to a database-in-a-file, and create empty tables in the database if they do not already exist (meaning that it is safe to re-run after you have populated the database).

 ===